 Managers saw something in her and kept tapping her on the shoulder to consider a management role.
 Reluctant to make that change, Kathleen agreed to an assessment.
 She passed and took a “sharp left turn” into management.
 Kathleen “gave my all” in numerous leadership positions before getting her first branch in 2014.

 Leadership That Counts

 When Kathy reflects on the 30+ years of her career, she is grateful for the opportunities, particularly the time she spent in the Greenwich marketplace, where her “leadership style was born.”
 When asked about her remarkable drive and work ethic, Kathy points to her upbringing.
 Growing up in New Hampshire, she learned from her dedicated mother and hard-working late father, who owned a plumbing and heating business.
 “My younger sister, brother and I definitely learned our values and work ethic by emulating him,” she says.
 “He went out of his way to help anyone and everyone.
 It didn’t matter what time it was; if someone needed help, my father was there.
 In New England, where it gets cold quickly when your boiler goes down, people in the community knew they could count on him!”

 Kathleen emulated her parents’ values in raising her own family.
-She and her husband Anthony met in college and have two sons and a daughter, all in their 20s.
+She and her husband Anthony met in college and have two sons and a daughter, all adults.
 Kathleen enjoys rallying around causes with them, especially St. Jude Children’s Research Hospital, the American Cancer Society, and helping the less fortunate in her community.
 “It is important for me show them that we all need to lift and encourage those around us and give back to our communities,” says Kathleen.

 We Make Each Other Better